mjwals/login-screen/README.md

 ## Tech stack
 - HTML
 - CSS
-- JavaScript
+- jQuery (CDN)
 - Bootstrap v3.3.7
 - FontAwesome (CDN)
 ## How to use it
-As this is static JavaScript there are no prerequisites required.
+There are no prerequisites required.
 Simply download the zip folder and open `index.html`.